Tomographer/tomographer/README.md

 Download
 --------

+Tomographer can be downloaded from our github releases page:

+    https://github.com/Tomographer/tomographer/releases

-There are currently no binary releases available, you'll have to compile from source.
+There is currently only a binary release for Mac OS X available.
+For other platforms, you'll have to compile from source.
 Don't worry, that's not complicated.
-If you haven't already done so, install all the usual development tools (`gcc`/`g++`/`make`/etc.)
+If you haven't already done so, install all the usual development tools (`gcc`/`g++`/`make`/etc.) and follow the *Installation* instructions below.

-The source can be downloaded from our github page:

-    https://github.com/Tomographer/tomographer/releases
+If you compile from source, make sure you download the offical source package from our releases page.
+If you use github's automatic `Download TAR.GZ or ZIP' links from the source code, you might end up with missing files.

 If you wish to contribute to development, don't hesitate to fork the repo on github and send me pull requests.
+Contact me if you have questions.

 Installation